mdYeasin-cmd/prisma-notes/README.md

 - Types of pagination
   1. Offset pagination --> Offset pagination is not useful for huge data (skip, take)
   2. Cursor based pagination --> In cursor based pagination we use a point to start pagination (skip, take, cursor)

+### Covered topics in Module 23

+- Relations in Prisma
+  1. One-to-one
+  2. One-to-many
+  3. Many-to-many
+- We need to write relation code on that model which contain forign key
+- If a key is construct by multiple table primary key, we called that composite key
+- Fluent Api --> If we retrieve a table data by depending on another table, that called fluent api in prisma
+- For console nested array of object, we can follow below way -->
+  - console.dir(variable, { depth: Infinity })
+- In prisma, for work with multiple row, we always use the [] sign
+- We can go indepth relations by using nested inclue property